 Oh, look.
 Our good friends from up north, Nickelback, are on a Worst Songs list.
 Again.
 This time, it’s a tie between Rockstar and If Everyone Cared, two of their worst songs to date.
 I don’t want to repeat the same criticisms that I had for their previous songs because they’re obvious.
 Fortunately, these songs give me more to work with.
 Rockstar is about wanting to be a rock star and having all of the nice things that comes with it: fame, money, booze, women, shiny things, expensive material items, things that you already have and can afford, you FUCKING ASSHATS!!
 You know, these wish fulfillment songs only work when you’re a first-time artist trying to catch a break in the industry, not when you’ve been famous for nearly a decade and have sold millions of records.
 This song is a joke and not even a funny one.
 It’s less of a satire and more of a peak inside Chad Kroeger’s mind.
 I’ll give him this, at least he was honest about what he wants.
 I did a Target Practice on If Everyone Cared last year and I think I might’ve been too kind to it.
 It’s a pretentious pile of crap that says absolutely nothing but a bunch of vague quotes that you see on memes online.
 This is what happens when Nickelback tries to write a deep song, they have no idea what the hell they’re doing.
 At least with Rockstar, they’re in their comfort zone of who they are.
 That song is shit, but it’s still who they are at their core.
 Canada, you owe us more than an apology for this crap.
 Speaking of Canada…

 You know?
 When I was making these lists for the 2000s, some people noticed a lack of Avril Lavigne in both my Best AND Worst lists, especially since Avril was a big deal at the time.
 To tell you the truth, I’m indifferent towards Avril Lavigne.
 She walks the line between pop-punk and straight-up pop music and her songs have been… okay.
 I never liked her music nor did I disliked it, it was just okay.
 That was until she released Girlfriend. *sighs* Avril, why’d you have to go and make things so complicated?
 The best description I can give this song is noise.
 The instrumentation is clunky and loud to the point of being unlistenable.
-Add in constant shouting to this 3 and a half minute long nonstop assault your eardrums and you’ll get torture that even Guantanamo Bay would object to.
+Add in constant shouting to this 3 and a half minute long nonstop assault to your eardrums and you’ll get torture that even Guantanamo Bay would object to.
 Even worse is the lyrics where Avril is trying to take another woman’s boyfriend with the maturity of a YouTube video’s comments section and she’s doing a piss-poor job at trying to convince this guy to leave his girlfriend for her (Avril).
 This is the point where Avril’s bad girl attitude became less endearing and more annoying.
 Oh, and for some buttfucking reason, there’s a rap breakdown.
 I now see where Taylor Swift got inspiration for Shake It Off.
 Wait.
 Childish arrogance, weak percussion, rap breakdown, bitchy cheerleader vibe?
 They’re the same fucking song.
 How did I not see that before?
 Shake It Off is now even worse in my eyes now that I know that it ripped off Girlfriend.
 Fuck both of these songs.

 There’s been a lot of songs that gives people the creeps and this is one of them.
 Now, I generally don’t mind Akon, even if his voice can be grating at times and he has appeared in some really bad songs.
 So who thought that this song was a good idea?
 This is I Wanna Love You or I Wanna Fuck You if you’re going by the explicit version.
 This entire song is just creepy as all hell, starting with the production.
 Okay, we need to make a rule: unless you’re intentionally making a horror song, music boxes should be banned from production because they never sound good in club music.
 That, combined with the warbling synths and booming bass, just creates a feeling of dread and unsettlement like you’re in a Stephen King novel.
 Akon himself (singing at his nasally worst) only adds to the dread while chatting with a stripper he wants to bang, but the way he presents himself is like a predator hiding their true selves underneath a cloth of gentleman-like posture.
 What’s worse is the line, “you already know,” like he can read minds.
 That is predator talk right there.
 I don’t know what woman would be cool with this.
 I guarantee you those who are will be the ones who’ll wake up in a strange hotel room in Mexico with either a sore anus or vagina (or both).
 Snoop Dogg shows up and he was pretty bad here, too, adding more creepiness to this rapist anthem.
 If this song had a face, this is what it would look like.